 |

-This course is to qualify you to lead dives and dive trips, even take divers on vacations to the world's best dive spots.
-This is also an ideal step toward your Instructor rating |
+course is to qualify you to lead dives and dive trips, even take divers on

 |